 Are 2-in-1 Touchscreen Laptops Worth It?

-2-in-1 laptops are worth getting because they’re lightweight, have touchscreen displays, reversible hinges, and some include a stylus.
+2-in-1 laptops are worth buying because they’re lightweight, have touchscreen displays, reversible hinges, and some include a stylus.
 If you need those additional features, then a 2-in-1 laptop is absolutely worth it.
 For tasks such as office work, browsing the internet, or watching movies, 2-in-1 laptops are perfect.

 On the other hand, for tasks that require more resources such as video editing or gaming – a traditional laptop with a graphics card is recommended.
 Most 2-in-1 laptops only have mobile-grade performance.

 After playing around with Chromebooks (are Chromebooks worth it?), I think Windows is still the superior operating system.
 I recommend looking for a 2-in-1 Windows laptop because they’re just more versatile, the only limitation is the hardware.

 Budget-Friendly 2-in-1 Laptops: